T & T Tuesday ~ Organizing Your Day (Part 1)

 Part 1 - Breakfast Schedule

-Whether you have your own children, grand children, nieces, nephews, neighbors, etc. you know that having any child as a part of your day can be a challenge.
+Whether you have your own children, grandchildren, nieces, nephews, neighbors, etc. you know that having any child as a part of your day can be a challenge.
 We are going to help you get rid of those challenges so that your school day mornings and evenings can run smoothly, without the chaos!
-We will be breaking up this topic in 3 parts over the next 3 weeks so that when September rolls around, you are armed and ready to go!
-If you don’t have school aged children, there may be some tips in here that you still use!
+We will be breaking up this topic into 3 parts over the next 3 weeks so that when September rolls around, you are armed and ready to go!
+If you don’t have school-aged children, there may be some tips in here that you still use!

 Note: If you do have school-aged children, make sure you make them a part of the breakfast planning process.
 This concept will do two things: